Share on your favorite

 瑠 means "lapis lazuli."

-Peak - The highest point of a mountain.
+Peak - The summit of a mountain.

 Mountain Range - A series of mountains or hills connected together.